Chaoyingz/flect/docs/src/documentation/content/custom-component.md

-# Custom Component Integration in Flect
+# Custom Component Integration in flect

-Integrating custom components into Flect significantly enhances the framework's capabilities.
-By incorporating your own React components, you can tailor Flect's functionality to meet your specific needs.
+Integrating custom components into flect significantly enhances the framework's capabilities.
+By incorporating your own React components, you can tailor flect functionality to meet your specific needs.

-## Flect's Frontend Ecosystem
+## flect Frontend Ecosystem

-Flect's frontend ecosystem comprises two primary packages:
+flect frontend ecosystem comprises two primary packages:

-- **The Flect Component Library:** This package includes all of Flect's built-in components.
+- **The flect Component Library:** This package includes all of flect built-in components.
 - **Prebuilt:** This package is specifically designed for rendering page logic as a React application.

-This structure promotes modularity and customization, allowing you to adjust the default styles and logic of Flect components as needed.
+This structure promotes modularity and customization, allowing you to adjust the default styles and logic of flect components as needed.

 ## Guide Overview